How to Watch Japanese Television Live Online: The Quick, No-nonsense Guide

 One of them is Terrace House: Tokyo (テラスハウス — Terasu Hausu), which I’d describe as Big Brother meets First Dates.
 In the show, six strangers have to live in the same house and have dates to find love.
 Juicy!

-Netflix also has features that would be useful to any language learner, including multilingual subtitles and (occasionally) audio dubs.
+Netflix also has features that would be useful to any language learner such as multilingual subtitles and (occasionally) audio dubs.
 You can use these tools as you wish to make your Japanese studies more accessible or challenging.

 If you need some help on what to watch, here’s a quick guide to some great Japanese movies available on Netflix.

-This blog post wouldn’t be complete without mentioning Crunchyroll.
+This blog post wouldn’t be complete without Crunchyroll.

-This site lets you watch dozens of anime, dramas and pop music programs for free!
+This site lets you watch dozens of anime, dramas and pop music programs.
 Best of all, it features English subtitles to keep you from getting too lost in the language.

 Crunchyroll is also available as a mobile app for your iOS or Android device.

-Signing up for Crunchyroll Premium gives you unlimited access to all titles without ads from $7.99 a month.
+Signing up for Crunchyroll Premium gives you unlimited access to all titles without ads starting at $7.99 a month.
 And since it’s an officially licensed site, they’re able to release new anime within one hour after it airs on TV in Japan.

-Another great option is subscribing to the Japanese Hulu.
+Another great option to watch Japanese TV online is Hulu.

 One of the biggest pluses of Hulu is its tendency to feature more recent content, such as the stuff available on network TV.
-So if you’re itching to watch the latest show that everyone’s been chatting about, then Hulu might be worth a shot!
+So if you’re itching to watch the latest show that everyone’s been chatting about, Hulu might be worth a shot.

-Amazon Prime also has a great selection of Japanese TV shows, but they’re mainly cartoons and anime.
+Amazon Prime also has a great selection of Japanese TV shows including anime, dramas and variety shows.

 On one hand, kids’ shows are an awesome way to get your daily dose of easy Japanese without having to pause every five seconds to look up a word in the dictionary.

 On the other, anime can be quite challenging for beginners.
 But who doesn’t enjoy a good one?
-And, armed with the right mindset and strategies, you can effectively learn Japanese with anime.
+Armed with the right mindset and strategies, you can effectively learn Japanese with anime.

-Besides producing some seriously high-quality shows, HBO also hosts plenty of international content on its online streaming service, including a number of Japanese series and films.
+Besides producing some seriously high-quality shows, HBO also hosts plenty of international content on its online streaming service Max—including several Japanese series and films.

-But be warned: HBO will be the cause of your next addiction with fascinating additions like “Miss Sherlock.”
+But be warned: HBO will be the cause of your next addiction with interesting additions like “Miss Sherlock.”

-If you’re into solving mysteries and like shows with a female main character (or rather two, because Dr. Watson—Wato-son—is also a woman here), you’re in for a treat.
+If you’re into solving mysteries and similar shows with a female main character (or rather two, because Dr. Watson—Wato-san—is also a woman here), you’re in for a treat.
+Just download the app for your iOS or Android device and you’re all set.

 By now, YouTube has become a virtually endless fountain of free Japanese content.

-You just have to search for keywords like Japanese tv shows, Japanese tv or Japan hdtv and you’ll get thousands of hits back.
+You just have to search for keywords like Japanese tv shows, Japanese tv or watch Japanese tv online and you’ll get thousands of hits back.

 This channel normally has round-the-clock live streaming, but if you’re feeling like starting small, you can watch any of its hundreds of two-minute weather videos and create a Japanese micro-lesson with one click.